ryansenn/torchless/README.md

 # Torchless
-Torchless is an LLM inference engine built from scratch in pure C++.
+Torchless is an LLM inference engine built from scratch in pure C++

 It runs a full CPU forward pass of the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1) and produces outputs that match the Hugging Face reference implementation.